lp1dev/dpg-android/README.md

 DPG is a deterministic password generator that does not store data or keep state.
 Its output is based purely on user input.

 This version is based on https://github.com/w8rbt/dpg.
-Please read this project's readme before using DPG.
+Please read this [project's readme](https://github.com/w8rbt/dpg/blob/master/readme.md) before using DPG on Android, or to understand why DPG is different than the other password generators.

 ## Nota bene